 ).
-London: Sifton, Praed & Co, 1921), George Hamilton (Figure 1), a solicitor and a member of the Committee of the Colonial Club in London, suggested that there should be a home defence yeomanry unit, raised purely from overseas volunteers’ resident in England.Figure 1: Lieutenant Colonel George Hamilton (wearing Officers Service Dress with cap and later King Edward's Horse headdress badge) who first conceived of the formation of the King’s Colonials in the Officer’s Service Dress uniform of King Edward’s Horse, circa 1910-12.
+London: Sifton, Praed & Co, 1921), George Hamilton (Figure 1), a solicitor and a member of the Committee of the Colonial Club in London, suggested that there should be a home defence yeomanry unit, raised purely from overseas volunteers’ resident in England.Figure 1: Lieutenant Colonel George Hamilton (wearing Officers Service Dress uniform with the cap bearing the later King Edward's Horse headdress badge) who first conceived of the formation of the King’s Colonials, circa 1910-12.
 He joined the King’s Colonials upon its formation in 1901 and although having retired in 1912, he served extra-regimentally during the Great War (Lieutenant Colonel Lionel James.
 The History of King Edwards Horse (The King's Overseas Dominions Regiment).
 London: Sifton, Praed & Co, 1921).